 Israeli companies are generally subject to income tax on their taxable income.
-The regular corporate tax rate in Israel for 2013 was 25% and was increased to 26.5% in 2014 and onwards.
+The regular corporate tax rate in Israel for 2015 is 26.5% and was reduced to 25% for 2016 onwards.
 However, the effective rate of tax payable by a company which is qualified under Israeli law as an "Industrial Company" and/or which derives income from an "approved enterprise" or a "benefited enterprise" (as further discussed below) may be lower.
 See this Item 10E.
-"Additional Information - Taxation - Tax Benefits Under the Law for the Encouragement of Capital Investments, 1959."
+"Additional Information - Taxation - Tax Benefits Under the Law for the Encouragement of Capital Investments, 5719-1959."

-Tax Benefits under the Law for the Encouragement of Industry (Taxes) 1969
+Tax Benefits under the Law for the Encouragement of Industry (Taxes), 5729-1969

-Pursuant to the Law for the Encouragement of Industry (Taxes), 1969, or the Industry Law, a company qualifies as an "Industrial Company" if it is resides in Israel and at least 90% of its income in any tax year, determined in Israeli currency (exclusive of income from defense loans, capital gains, interest and dividends) is derived from an "Industrial Enterprise" it owns.
-An "Industrial Enterprise" is defined for purposes of the Industry Law as an enterprise whose majority activity in a given tax year is industrial production.
+Pursuant to the Law for the Encouragement of Industry (Taxes), 5729-1969, or the Industry Encouragement Law, a company qualifies as an "Industrial Company" if it is a resident of Israel, was incorporated in Israel and at least 90% of its income in any tax year (exclusive of income raising from certain governmental security loans) is derived from an "Industrial Enterprise" it owns, which is located in Israel.
+An "Industrial Enterprise" is defined for purposes of the Industry Law as an enterprise whose principal activity in a given tax year is production.

 We believe that we are currently an Industrial Company.
-An Industrial Company is entitled to certain tax benefits, including a deduction of the purchase price of patents or certain other intangible property rights at the rate of 12.5% per annum.
+An Industrial Company is entitled to certain tax benefits, including a deduction of the purchase price of patents or the right to use a patent or know-how used for the development or promotion of the Industrial Enterprise at the rate of 12.5% per annum, commencing the year in which such rights were first exercised.

 Prior to January 1, 2011, the tax laws and regulations dealing with the adjustment of taxable income for local inflation provided that Industrial Enterprises, such as us, were eligible for special rates of depreciation deductions.
-These rates vary in the case of plant and machinery according to the number of shifts in which the equipment is being operated and generally range from 20% to 40% on a straight-line basis, a 30% to 50% on a declining balance basis for equipment first put into operation on or after June 1, 1989 (instead of the regular rates which are applied on a straight-line basis).
-The applicable regulations are valid for machinery whose first operation was not later than December 31, 2013.
+These rates vary in the case of plant and equipment.
+With respect to equipment, the applicable rates of depreciation are determined according to the number of shifts in which the equipment is being operated and generally range from 20% to 40% on a straight-line basis, a 30% to 50% on a declining balance basis for equipment first put into operation on or after June 1, 1989 (instead of the regular rates which are applied on a straight-line basis).
+The applicable regulations are valid for equipment whose first operation was not later than December 31, 2013.

-Moreover, Industrial Enterprises that are approved enterprises or benefited enterprises (see below) can choose between (a) the special depreciation rates referred to above or (b) accelerated regular rates of depreciation applied on a straight-line basis in respect of property and equipment, generally ranging from 200% (for equipment) to 400% (for buildings) of the ordinary depreciation rates during the first five years of service of these assets, provided that the depreciation on a building may not exceed 20% per annum.
+Moreover, companies which own Industrial Enterprises that are approved enterprises or benefited enterprises (see below) can choose, with respect to income deriving from such enterprises, between (a) the special depreciation rates referred to above or (b) accelerated regular rates of depreciation applied on a straight-line basis in respect of property and equipment, generally ranging from 200% (for equipment) to 400% (for buildings) of the ordinary depreciation rates during the first five years of service of these assets, provided that the depreciation on a building may not exceed 20% per annum, multiplied by the applicable adjustment rate.

-Eligibility for benefits under the Industry Law is not contingent upon the prior approval of any Government agency.
+Eligibility for benefits under the Industry Encouragement Law is not contingent upon the prior approval of any Government agency.
 There can be no assurance that we will continue to so qualify, or will be able to avail ourselves of any benefits under the Industry Law in the future.

-Tax Benefits under the Law for the Encouragement of Capital Investments, 1959
+Tax Benefits under the Law for the Encouragement of Capital Investments, 5719-1959